 D.C.
 Regional Library for the Blind and Physically Handicapped

-Who We AreThe District of Columbia Regional Library for the Blind and Physically Handicapped lends recorded reading materials and players for the special four-track audio tapes to eligible individuals who are unable to read print materials due to a visual, physical or reading disability and to organizations that serve them.
+The District of Columbia Regional Library for the Blind and Physically Handicapped provides library services to eligible individuals who are unable to read print materials due to a visual, physical, or reading disability, and to organizations that serve them.
 We are affiliated with the National Library Service for the Blind and Physically Handicapped of the Library of Congress and the DC Public Library.

-What We ProvideUpon approval of your application (click link), we will send you books as often as you wish.
-The library will also supply the special players you need and mail them right to your door.
-There is no charge for any of the library’s services.
-All materials can easily be returned through the U.S. mail, postage free.
+Upon approval of your application, we will send you braille and/or audiobooks as often as you wish.
+The library will also supply the audiobook player for listening to the books, and we mail them right to your door, or assist you in downloading them through our BARD downloadable book program.
+In addition to audio books and magazines, we provide braille books and magazines through a contract with the Perkins Braille & Talking Book Library in Massachusetts.
+There is no charge for any of the library’s services or materials, and all items can easily be returned through the U.S. mail, postage free.

-- Has a physical limitation that makes holding a book or turning pages difficult
+- Have a physical limitation that makes holding a book or turning pages difficult